Home » PowerShell » PowerShell – Convert Datetime to String

 ToString() method allows you to specify the format for the string representation of a DateTime object., you can specify the datetime format like "ddMMyyyy", “dd-MM-yyyy hh:mm:ss” etc…

-In this article, we will discuss how to convert date to a string in PowerShell.
+In this article, we will discuss how to convert date to a string in PowerShell and format date objects in both default and custom format using the ToString method.

 PowerShell Convert Date to String